kevin-chaudhari/FinSense_main/README.md

 ---

-## 📦 Example Prompts
+## Example Prompts

-"Log $45 spent on groceries at Walmart yesterday"
+-Log $45 spent on groceries at Walmart yesterday
-"How much did I spend on transportation this month?"
+-How much did I spend on transportation this month?
-"Am I saving more than last month?"
+-Am I saving more than last month?
-"List and summarize all my subscriptions"
+-List and summarize all my subscriptions
-"Based on my salary, what should be my ideal monthly budget?"
+-Based on my salary, what should be my ideal monthly budget?

 ---

+## Author

+Kevinkumar Chaudhari
+chaudharikevin21@gmail.com